ahoymrag/ahoymrag.github.io/1153/writing/theHavens-All-d1.md

 Submission 1:

-Chapter 4 : The Underground Puppet Show
+## Chapter 4 : The Underground Puppet Show

-Last night - I went to watch a friend perform a puppet show in a basement of some hipster cafe.
-In a storage pantry - that was converted into a small room - for a puppet show.
+Last night - I went to watch a friend perform a puppet show in a basement of some hipster cafe called Gather.
+Formally what looked like either a place for the horses or slaves - there was  In a storage pantry - that was converted into a small room - for a puppet show.

 Be

 The Premiere Hipster Cafe, Koffee?
 But everyone knows it as “coffee with a K” - they’d even say it - and spell the word out

  - “hey do you want to meet at coffee with a K” - i wonder what other business could be used the same.
 Are you going to “Soup with an S?”
-Dip it with some Bread with a B?
+Butter it with some Bread with a B?

 All of this to say was that my coffee was from gCafe - but I let it slide and hid it close - I found a little coaster and put the Koffee slipped it over my coffee - so folks would think that it was from Koffee?
 But I knew it was from gCafe - and they knew that I knew and they knew and we marched.
 Because honestly who cares - i’ll most likely buy a cup from them.